-Located right off the 199 Redwood Highway, just minutes from town we welcome you to our forest sanctuary.
+Located right off the 199 Redwood Highway, we welcome you to our forest sanctuary.
 This campsite sits right on our own private riverside beach and swimming spot.
-The camp is also just a 3 minute walk to the lands prestine swimming hole.
+The camp is also just a 3 minute walk to the lands pristine swimming hole.
 You will sleep in a 10' Canvas Tent which includes a full size mattress and bedding.
-This camp is a 2 minute walk to the main house, private commercial kitchen, bathroom, shower and outdoor bath.
+This camp is a 2 minute walk to the shared commercial kitchen, bathroom, shower and sauna.

 We are surrounded by beautiful scenery in all directions!
 We are close to the Redwoods, The Oregon Caves and so much more.
 We are close to major cities such as Grants Pass, Medford, Crescent City and Ashland.